-This article is the first in a series of four that will address the products liability risks associated with software failures and medical devices.
+This article is the first in a series of three that will address the products liability risks associated with software failures and medical devices.
 While software can transform medical device capabilities, its use also creates new products liability risks or changes the nature of existing risks.
 This series will provide descriptions of some of the software-related trends the author has observed as well as some prognostications about where software is taking us.
 This first article, however, is an introduction to the topic.
 It discusses the fundamentals of products liability law and its application to medical device software.

 A medical device that is strictly mechanical is transformed—and not merely in terms of its technological capabilities—when a software component is added.
 Developments in software have pushed the cutting edge of new medical technologies, enabled new functionality in “old” devices, and disrupted healthcare delivery.
 Along with speeding the evolution of medical devices, software has also created a host of new risks that require new risk management strategies.
 In an era of well-publicized and expensive cyber breaches, managing “software risks” often means safeguarding products from hacking and infection.
 A 2016 report by Grand View Research estimates that the global healthcare cyber security market will reach nearly $10.85 billion by 2022.
 This number was just $5.5 billion in 2014, but the increasing frequency of cyber attacks, regulatory and security compliance requirements, and data leaks have forced life sciences companies to dedicate more financial resources to preventing cyber breaches.
 Yet, despite receiving the lion’s share of attention and resources, cyber attacks are not the only risk associated with medical device software.
 A category of risk that has received less attention than cyber risk but is also worthy of consideration relates to software failures.